 Keep in mind that if there are no city rules, you'll need to look at county-level regulations and see if there are any that apply.
 Sometimes there are state-wide laws that govern this issue.

-For example, in California, the law says that “adjoining landowners” are presumed to share an equal benefit from any fence dividing their properties and, unless otherwise agreed to by the parties in a written agreement, shall be presumed to be equally responsible for the reasonable costs of construction, maintenance, or necessary replacement of the fence.”
+For example, California fence law says that "adjoining landowners" are presumed to share an equal benefit from any fence dividing their properties and, unless otherwise agreed to by the parties in a written agreement, shall be presumed to be equally responsible for the reasonable costs of construction, maintenance, or necessary replacement of the fence."
 You can find out more about the law here.